-European Union summit this week have waxed and waned, euro zone
+European Union summit later this week have dimmed, euro zone

-officials have always said it may do so next month.
-The request
+officials said it may do so next month.
+The request would

-would probably be dealt with alongside a revised loan program
+probably be dealt with alongside a revised loan programme for

 Spain to ask for the bailout and that will boost the euro," said

-Daragh Maher, currency strategist at HSBC In London.
-He forecast
+Daragh Maher, currency strategist at HSBC.
+He forecast the euro